FalseNegativeLab/mlscorecheck/README.rst

 Installation
 ============

-The package has only basic requirements when used for consistency checking.
+The package has only basic requirements when used for consistency testing.

 * ``numpy``
 * ``pulp``